 This is a three-credit program.
-Each day, Professor Sanders and Ms. Burroughs will conduct 3 hour lectures and guide tours around the cities.
+Each day, Professor Sanders and Anton Buynovskiy will conduct 3 hour lectures and guide tours around the cities.
 Students will learn about Russian culture and history by visiting the very places where the historical events happened.
-Expert guides specializing in Russian culture will also lead some of the tours.
 There will be opportunities for students to practice Russian language.